artsandmetaphysics/goodlifeodyssey/documents/gullivers-travels.md

 _Gulliver's Travels_ was first published in 1726.

+In each of Gulliver's four journeys, the focus of Swift's satire shifts.

+Part I focuses on the pettiness of humankind.
+The king of Lilliput is referred to as the "delight and terror of the universe," highlighting how small we are to God and the universe.

+Part II focuses on the human body (although he exploring our vices too).

+Part III focuses on the mind.

+Part IV focuses on our immorality.

 Here I collect my favourite quotes from the book.

 ## Part I: Lilliput